Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Theoretical Analysis of Representation Geometry

 \subsection{Holographic vs. Sparse Influence: A Walsh Analysis}

-Our results reveal a fundamental property of the memory representation on the Ridge, which our previous work identified as a critical state of \textit{Spectral Concentration}~\cite{tamamori2025c}.
+Our results indicate a characteristic property of the memory representation on the Ridge, which was previously associated with the state of \textit{Spectral Concentration}~\cite{tamamori2025c}.

-The failure of sparsity pruning (Fig.~\ref{fig:sparsity}) motivates an investigation into the information structure of the learned representation.
-To explore this quantitatively, we employ Walsh Analysis, a set of Fourier-analytic tools for analyzing Boolean functions~\cite{ODonnell2014}.
-We treat the update function $h_{j}(\bm{s})$ for a single output neuron $j$ as a function mapping $\{-1, 1\}^{N} \rightarrow \mathbb{R}$ and compute the influence of each input neuron $s_{i}$.
-The influence $I_{i}(h_{j})$ measures the probability that flipping input $s_{i}$ changes the sign of the output $h_{j}$, thus quantifying its functional importance.
+The sensitivity to sparsity pruning (Fig.~\ref{fig:sparsity}) motivates a closer examination of the information structure of the learned representation.
+To investigate this quantitatively, we employ Walsh analysis, a set of Fourier-analytic tools for analyzing Boolean functions~\cite{ODonnell2014}.
+We treat the update function $h_{j}(\bm{s})$ for a single output neuron $j$ as a mapping $\{-1, 1\}^{N} \rightarrow \mathbb{R}$ and compute the influence of each input neuron $s_{i}$.
+The influence $I_{i}(h_{j})$ measures the probability that flipping input $s_{i}$ changes the sign of the output $h_{j}$, thereby quantifying its functional importance.

-We compared the influence distribution for the standard KLR model ($L_2$ regularization) with a model trained with $L_1$ regularization (Lasso), which explicitly promotes sparsity.
-To isolate the effect of inter-neuron couplings, we analyzed the ``cross-influence'' by excluding the dominant self-influence term ($i = j$).
+We compared the influence distribution of the standard KLR model ($L_2$ regularization) with that of a model trained using $L_1$ regularization (Lasso), which explicitly promotes sparsity.
+To isolate the effect of inter-neuron couplings, we analyzed the ``cross-influence'' by excluding the dominant self-influence term ($i=j$).
 The results are shown in Fig.~\ref{fig:walsh_analysis}.

-Contrary to a naive holographic hypothesis (which would predict a uniform, flat distribution), both models appear to exhibit a sparse influence structure, indicating that the KLR network performs a form of feature selection.
-However, a crucial quantitative difference reveals the underlying nature of the $L_2$-model.
-The $L_2$-regularized model (the left panel of Fig.~\ref{fig:walsh_analysis}) retains a richer, denser tail of small cross-influences, resulting in a Gini coefficient of $G \approx 0.305$.
-In contrast, the $L_1$-model (the right panel of Fig.~\ref{fig:walsh_analysis}) exhibits a much more unequal distribution with a significantly higher Gini coefficient of $G \approx 0.347$.
-This result suggests that while the KLR input mapping has sparse characteristics, its underlying parameterization is fundamentally more distributed (holographic), explaining its sensitivity to pruning.
+Contrary to a naive holographic interpretation, which would predict a uniform influence distribution, both models exhibit a sparse influence structure, indicating that the KLR network performs a form of feature selection.
+However, an important quantitative difference appears in the tail behavior of the influence distribution.
+The $L_2$-regularized model (left panel of Fig.~\ref{fig:walsh_analysis}) retains a richer and denser tail of small cross-influences, yielding a Gini coefficient of $G \approx 0.305$.
+In contrast, the $L_1$-regularized model (right panel of Fig.~\ref{fig:walsh_analysis}) exhibits a more unequal distribution with a higher Gini coefficient of $G \approx 0.347$.

+These results suggest that, although the effective input-output mapping exhibits sparse characteristics, the underlying parameterization of the $L_2$ model remains more distributed.
+Together with its robustness to quantization, this behavior is consistent with the notion of a holographic representation discussed in Sec.~\ref{sec:related_work}, and helps explain the observed sensitivity to pruning.